 Bigger initiative for sustainability

 The launch forms part of a bigger Unilever initiative to encourage young professionals to make sustainability core to their working lives.
-In partnership with NGO the company is also running a series of pilot gatherings in London, the US, India and South Africa, where established intrapreneurs and entrepreneurs will share their stories with young people committed to doing business differently.
+In partnership with NGO Net Impact the company is also running a series of pilot gatherings in London, the US, India and South Africa, where established intrapreneurs and entrepreneurs will share their stories with young people committed to doing business differently.
 If the pilot phase proves successful, the programme will run in more locations next year.

 Just last September, Unilever launched The Unilever Sustainable Living Young Entrepreneurs awards in partnership with the Cambridge Programme for Sustainability Leadership (CPSL).
 Designed to recognise and support young people around the world to tackle challenges our societies face today, it aims to find inspiring, practical and tangible solutions to help make sustainable living commonplace.
 Finalists will be announced in December 2013 with final judging in January 2014.

 “It’s often the case that young people have a real passion for sustainability and want to bring that into their work life too,” says Annemieke Tromp, the initiative's leader.
 “They often have a clear wish to combine driving corporate growth and having a positive impact, but are unsure how to do this effectively within a corporate environment.